All Products

 What are database proxies?

 A database proxy serves as a network proxy that resides between your database system and your application and forwards all requests from your application.
-The database proxy provides advanced capabilities, such as automatic read/write splitting, transaction splitting, connection pooling, and persistent connection.
+The database proxy provides advanced capabilities, such as automatic read/write splitting, transaction splitting, connection pooling, and persistent connections.
 Database proxies are easy to use and maintain, and deliver high availability and high performance.

 What are the differences between general-purpose database proxies and dedicated database proxies?